Protect Your Constitutional Rights In the Face of Criminal Charges or Employment Discrimination REACH OUT NOW

 After your Driver's License is reinstated following either a Point Suspension or Revocation, the Department of Revenue will reduce your total points to 4.

-After that, and for every year you drive without getting any new points on your record, the points will be reduced.
+After that, the points will be reduced for every year you drive without getting any new ones on your record.

 Caution: Certain types of traffic convictions must remain listed permanently on your Missouri driver record.
 This means that despite your points total being reduced to zero, you may still have convictions on your record.
 This is another important reason hiring an experienced traffic lawyer is necessary.
-Avoiding having your driving record permanently marred by a conviction may help in avoiding future raises to your insurance rates.
+Avoiding having your driving record permanently marred by a conviction may help avoid future raises in your insurance rates.

 Various Tickets and Their Points